Leon Bridges: 2016–2019: Good Thing and Texas Sun

 Bridges also participated in Macklemore & Ryan Lewis's song "Kevin", which was released on the duo's second full-length album.

 On February 24, 2016, Bridges performed in Washington, D.C., as part of the series "In Performance at the White House" for President and Michelle Obama.
 He performed a song by Ray Charles as well as one of his own songs.

 On April 8, 2016, Bridges was the live artist featured on BBC Radio London Robert Elms show.
 Elms interviewed Bridges briefly, and played track 8, "Pull Away", from the Coming Home album.
 Bridges was set up to play live with Colin O'Brien.
 Together they performed a live version of "River".
 The live track was so well received it was played again as "live track of the week" on the Elms Saturday show on April 9, and again on April 11 during a program segment on the best-ever live performances on the Robert Elms show.

 In 2017 "River" received further recognition in the first season of the HBO series Big Little Lies.
 It was later included on the soundtrack for the show.

 In 2018, his song "Better Man" was featured in the film Pacific Rim: Uprising.
 He was the opening act on the South American and Mexican legs of Harry Styles' first solo tour.
 Bridges' second album Good Thing was released on May 4, 2018.
 He had a cameo appearance in Damien Chazelle's film First Man, playing singer Gil Scott-Heron.
 Bridges and Gary Clark Jr. appeared together on the song "Gone Away" from rapper Bun B's album Return of the Trill, with Bridges singing the hook and Clark on lead guitar.
 On May 18, Bridges performed "Beyond" from the album Good Thing on an episode of the BBC series The Graham Norton Show.

 In December 2019, Houston, Texas-based trio Khruangbin announced a collaboration and tour with Leon Bridges and released a single titled "Texas Sun" on December 6, 2019.
 The collaborative EP of the same name was released in February 2020.

-2020–present: Gold-Diggers Sound
+2020–2022: Gold-Diggers Sound and Texas Moon

 On June 8, 2020, Bridges and Terrace Martin released a single titled "Sweeter" in response to the murder of George Floyd on May 25.

 Bridges performed at the 2020 Democratic National Convention.

 Bridges' third studio album, Gold-Diggers Sound, was released on July 23, 2021.

 A second collaborative EP with Khruangbin, titled Texas Moon, was released on February 18, 2022.

+2024–present: Leon

+On August 8, 2024, Bridges released the single "Peaceful Place", simultaneously announcing his fourth studio album, Leon, which was released on October 4, 2024.